Updated: August 15, 2023

 I hope you find these practical and useful.
-A lot are just common sense, but nevertheless, important to consider before you purchase anything.
+A lot of them are just common sense, but they’re nevertheless important to consider before you purchase anything.

 I discovered that a lot of people are more than willing to rid themselves of stuff they don’t really use or have too much of.
 If you need it more than they do, a friend will most likely be happy to give them to you.